TangChaosheng/NSCGCN/README.md

    # Dependencies<a name="4"></a>

-Our project is built using Python 3.8.8 and the following packages
+Our project is built using Python 3.8.8 and the following packages:

 ```